kazu-yamamoto/unit-test-example/markdown/en/tutorial.md

 Though the examples above are pure, you can write test cases for IO.
 For more information,
-please refer to the manual of hspec.
+please refer to the hspec manual of.
+AZ: perhaps a hyperlink here too
 You should carefully check `shouldBe`, `shouldReturn` and `shouldThrow` (they are called "matcher" in RSpec terminologies).